-There are no duplicate internal or external programs that provides this service to our member institutions.
+There are no duplicate internal or external programs that provides this service to our member institutions, or to those institutions who acquire their cadavers or anatomical specimens through our Texas Willed Body Programs.

 I. Discuss how the program or function is coordinating its activities to avoid duplication or conflict with the other programs listed in Question H and with the agency's customers.
 If applicable, briefly discuss any memorandums of understanding (MOUs), interagency agreements, or interagency contracts.